ionic-team/ionic-site/_posts/2015-03-02-collection-repeat-iteration-two.md

 The most common case with collection repeat is just a list of generic ion-items.
 All of these items have the same height, and that height is equal to the computed height of the first item in the list.

-This means that if the user does not provide item-height and item-width attributes, we will estimate them using getComputedStyle(), and that height and width will be used for every item in the list.
+This is why we don’t require dimensions to be given anymore: we can estimate them using getComputedStyle(), and the resulting height and width will be used for every item in the list.

 In short, the new collection repeat has four possible 'modes' it enters, the first being the most performant, and the last being the least performant:

-1. **[Static](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L731) [List](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L719-L729) Mode**: This mode is entered when the given height is a constant, or when no height is given at all, and the width is 100%.
+1. **[Static](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L731) [List](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L719-L729) Mode**: This mode is entered when the height is given as a constant or not given at all, and the width is 100%.
 The math for this mode is simple and easy because every item has the same dimensions.

 2. **[Static](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L731-L759) [Grid](https://github.com/driftyco/ionic/blob/864b46aa818c3a230e77225ab704c16acbc93ac5/js/angular/directive/collectionRepeat.js#L706-L717) Mode**: Similar to static list mode, except there are multiple items per row.
 This is still simple because every item has the same dimensions.